suncoast-devs/handbook/lessons/career-coding/six-steps.md

 [thread on Twitter](https://twitter.com/Madisonkanna/status/1279158985518485504).
 Check out her suggestions and some resources I pulled from it in the thread:

----

-"When you're learning to code, people say "Stop the tutorials, just go build stuff!"
+> When you're learning to code, people say "Stop the tutorials, just go build
+> stuff!"
 But... how?!
 For a beginner, this is daunting.
-Thread on what helped me go from watching tutorials to actually building projects.
+Thread on what helped
+> me go from watching tutorials to actually building projects.

 1. Add new features to your tutorial apps.
 Take the app you've built in your tutorial and come up with one small feature you can add to that app.
 Then